pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-01-elixir-the-documentary.md

 Had to check the same example with two home computers. 👌

-With the Phoenix Web Framework, it has a Presence feature, which has a pub-sub mechanism in which you can send and receive messages from anybody connected from any machine.
+With the Phoenix Web Framework, it has a Presence feature, which has a pub-sub mechanism in which you can send and receive messages from anybody connected to any machine.
 And you can know who is connected in the whole cluster (who is joining, who is leaving) without needing databases or third-party dependencies.

 Development was always open from the get-go.
 And the interest started to grow and grow.

-Justin Schneck, co-author of the Nerves Project:
+_Justin Schneck, co-author of the Nerves Project:_

 > It has capabilities of IoT connectivity on the scale of millions of devices.

-Chris McCord, the creator of the Phoenix Framework
+_Chris McCord, the creator of the Phoenix Framework_

 > Phoenix is a web framework for the Elixir programming language, and it really is like a batteries-included web framework for the platform.
 It allowed an experiment to connect 2 million users to a single server.
 It enables a lot of innovation. 🔋🔋🔋

-José Valim
+_José Valim_

 > If I try to centralize and do everything on my own, I won't be able to do it.
 But if everybody can contribute a small part to this and with everybody together, we can do that and bring the community forward.
 Then we have a chance of actually making a lasting impact.